aseifert/ExplaiNER/README.md

 ### Embeddings

 For every token in the dataset, we take its hidden state and project it onto a two-dimensional plane.
-Data points are colored by label/prediction, with mislabeled examples marked by a small black border.
+Data points are colored by label/prediction, with disagreements marked by a small black border.

 ### Probing